 Don’t Take on Too Much

 This is my biggest problem-I take on too much.
 I’m forever taking on more than I can handle-though it’s typically because I’m really excited about the project at the time.
 I loved blogging here so much that I branched out and opened up several other blogs, a few on my own, and a few with friends.
 Then I took on managing Facebook groups, Instagram challenges, big group giveaways, reviews and sponsorship from multiple programs, and much much more.
-As it turns out, I can’t do it all.
+As it turns out, I can’t do it all, no matter how much canna energy drink I consume in one day.
 I’m really not Wonder Woman.

 It’s Okay to Say No